-- If you're already in a Medicare Advantage Plan when you develop ESRD, you may be able to stay in your plan or join another plan offered by the same company.
+- You're already in a Medicare Advantage Plan when you develop ESRD.
+You may be able to stay in your plan or join another plan offered by the same company.

 - You may be able to join a Medicare Special Needs Plan (SNP) for people with ESRD if one is available in your area.

 You have a one-time right to join another plan if both of these are true:

 - You have ESRD and are in a Medicare Advantage Plan